jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 In this post we're going to start out by

 1. describing what workflow automation tools are,
-2. discussing why they may not be right for you,
+2. discussing why "no-code" platforms may not be the right choice,
 3. introducing a powerful open source alternative called [Trigger.dev](https://trigger.dev/)

-After that, I'll describe how to build a simple career-guidance system that uses Trigger.Dev, Google Sheets, and generative AI.
+After that, I'll use Trigger.dev, Google Sheets, and generative AI to build a proof-of-concept career advice system.

 ## What is a Workflow Automation Tool